Kansas Speedway: Amenities

 The track is served by numerous major roads.
 The track is next to an intersection of the concurrent Interstate 70, U.S. Route 24, and U.S. Route 40, and Interstate 435.
 At the time of the track's construction, the complex covered 1,250 acres, had a capacity of around 75,000, and had 65 rows of grandstand seating.
 As of 2019, the track has a current capacity of 48,000, down from its previous 64,000 according to annual reports from ISC.
 At its peak, the track had a capacity of 82,000, which occurred in the mid-2000s.

 Hollywood Casino at Kansas Speedway

-The Hollywood Casino at Kansas Speedway was approved in 2009 after an initial failed attempt by the track and the Cordish Corporation the previous year.
+The Hollywood Casino at Kansas Speedway was approved in 2009 after an initial failed attempt by the track and the Cordish Companies the previous year.
 The casino is a joint venture by the track and Penn Entertainment, who bought out Cordish.
 The casino overlooks the track's second turn, features a 268,000 square foot complex, and is themed after the Hollywood area in Los Angeles, California.
 The casino opened in February 2012.